Lake Ohrid is one of those places of the earth that make you feel as if something fateful awaits you.

 ‘Kapka Kassabova has returned with another hoard of extraordinary lives, tales of survival, dark comedy and horror.
 Humanity glitters under her gaze in all its facets.
 Her prose is spectacularly good and her storytelling is a joy.’
 Philip Marsden

-‘Neatly adhering to rules of three, Kassabova’s well-researched and personal book contains three strands: vivid travelogue, ancestral memoir and historical analysis.
-Tracing the contours of the lakes by boat, foot and car, each of the lyrical chapters contains lucid stories of the shores’ inhabitants, whose tales of persecution and resistance resemble those of her own family.
-On these ancestral elements, Kassabova is excellent, balancing reverence and a sincere reckoning with the past…To the Lake is peopled by memorable characters.
+‘Neatly adhering to rules of three, Kassabova’s well-researched and personal book contains three strands: vivid travelogue, ancestral memoir and historical analysis… Each of the lyrical chapters contains lucid stories of the shores’ inhabitants, whose tales of persecution and resistance resemble those of her own family.
+On these ancestral elements, Kassabova is excellent, balancing reverence and a sincere reckoning with the past…To the Lake is peopled by memorable characters… She presents the region as containing multitudes of human experience, stories of great suffering and defiance, cruelty and comedy.
+If disbelief remains, it’s a result of too much reality, not fantasy.’
+The New Statesman

 ‘Kassabova’s calling as a poet is evident in short turns of phrase dense with meaning, and in her propensity to feel the weight of all symbols […].
-Her message will resonate with all readers who have sought to connect with their ancestors […] To the Lake is an exquisitely written rallying cry to embrace the notion that the people of the Balkans — and indeed humanity as a whole — have more in common than what divides them.
-Reflecting on how we continue to witness conflicts of a civil and fratricidal nature today, Kassabova warns that “unless we become aware of how we carry our own legacies, we too may become unwitting agents of destruction”.’
+Her message will resonate with all readers who have sought to connect with their ancestors […] To the Lake is an exquisitely written rallying cry to embrace the notion that the people of the Balkans — and indeed humanity as a whole — have more in common than what divides them.’
 The Financial Times

 ‘Kassabova makes intimate the grand abstractions of Balkan history… She captures [a] profound antiquity in an image of enchanting beauty, of the two lakes seen from above as ‘eyes in an ancient face’, suggesting the glimpses the lakes offer into a long-submerged past….
 Kassabova purports to carry you To The Lake, but penetrates much, much deeper into the seismic psyche of the Balkans.’
 The Times